Meghalaya waiting for defence land for Harijan Colony resettlement

-Shillong: The Meghalaya government is still exploring the possibility of relocating residents of Sweepers Colony at Them Iewmawlong to Defence land.
+Shillong: The Meghalaya government is still exploring the possibility of relocating residents of Sweepers Colony/Harijan Colony at Them Iewmawlong to Defence land.

-Deputy Chief Minister Prestone Tynsong has revealed that the state has requested the central government to allocate approximately 2.5-3 acres of land at Ïewmawlong for this purpose.
+Deputy Chief Minister Prestone Tynsong stated that the state has requested the central government to allocate approximately 2.5-3 acres of land at Ïewmawlong for this purpose.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Tynsong expressed optimism that if the central government approves the land transfer, the resettlement process can proceed smoothly.
+Tynsong added that if the central government approves the land transfer, the resettlement process can proceed smoothly.

 However, he said that the state government has an alternative relocation plan ready in case the Defence Ministry does not agree to the request.